Skip to main content

 filter:value → Basic filter syntax

-filter:"value with space" → ALWAYS quote multi-word values
+filter:"value with space" → Quote multi-word values

-"exact phrase" → Find this exact phrase
+"exact phrase" → Match this exact phrase

 Core filters